 It is not difficult to organize the laundry room or linen closet.
 This easy to follow checklist takes the guesswork out of what you need to do.
 You’ll have an organized laundry room in just a few hours by following these tips.

 Whether you have a full-size closet for your linens or if they are on a shelf in your laundry space or even a cabinet in your bathroom, this is prime real estate as you have many items you have to keep here.

 From sheets and towels to toilet tissue, cleaning supplies and more, these spaces are home to many items you need — some of them every single day.
 The idea is to keep this space clean and organized so that you can find what you need when you need it.
-That can be a virtually impossible task if the space is not kept tidy and organized.
+That can be a virtually impossible task if your area is not kept tidy and organized.

-3. Go through all items removed before returning them back to their place.
-Here is a guide you may want to follow:
+Step 3: Go through all items removed before returning them to their place

 TOWELS and WASHCLOTHS